Ketogenic Buns

 Can I Freeze Keto Buns?

-You certainly can!
-I do all the time.
-The best way to freeze them is to use a vacuum sealer to get all the air out, but if you don't have one - don't fret.
-You can still freeze them, they just don't keep as long if there is moisture in the bag.
+You certainly can freeze keto buns!
+The best way to freeze them is to use a vacuum sealer to get all the air out, but if you don’t have one – don’t fret.
+You can still freeze them, they just don’t keep as long if there is moisture in the bag.

 Definitely wait until they are fully cooled before freezing them, however.
 That would be my “pro tip” after having frozen them so much.
 It will help keep moisture out of the freezer bag.